 …wish we knew about this place before!

-It’s easy to make a reservation – no card/money/PayPal needed – all you do is register and then hookup with la Danta Project on Facebook and/or LinkedIn.
-Once those two/three bits are done, we’ll save your spot, send you a confirmation and hold your spot until sunset on your arrival day.
+It’s easy to make a reservation – no card/money/PayPal needed – all you do is register and then LIKE la Danta Project at Facebook.
+Once those bits are done, we’ll save your spot, send you a confirmation and hold your spot until sunset on your arrival day.
 If you don’t show, we’ll give your spot the next kind soul, sitting here, chilling in a hammock, swimming on the beach… waiting for a spot.
 Other than the reservation system outlined above, there is NO OTHER WAY to guarantee a spot will be waiting for you at la Danta Project.

 Yes – la Danta Project is an initiative of a registered Guatemala NonProfit.
 We’re simply about helping poor Maya families, promoting permaculture, keeping the bills paid and providing you with an authentic Maya adventure-traveler experience.
 La Danta Project is NOT about buying gas for new 4X4s or siphoning money to buy new homes/ranches.